laktak/zfind/README.md

 - `AND`, `OR` and `()` parentheses are logical operators used to combine multiple conditions. `AND` means that both conditions must be true for a row to be included in the results. `OR` means that if either condition is true, the row will be included.
 Parentheses are used to group conditions, just like in mathematics.

-Example: `-w '(size > 20M OR name = "temp") AND type="file"'` selects all files that are either greater than 20MB in size or are named temp.
+Example: `'(size > 20M OR name = "temp") AND type="file"'` selects all files that are either greater than 20MB in size or are named temp.

 - Operators `=`, `<>`, `!=`, `<`, `>`, `<=`, `>=` are comparison operators used to compare values and file properties.
 The types must match, meaning don't compare a date to a file size.

-Example: `-w 'date > "2020-10-01"` selects all files that were modified after the specified date.
+Example: `'date > "2020-10-01"'` selects all files that were modified after the specified date.

 - `LIKE`, `ILIKE` and `RLIKE` are used for pattern matching in strings.
   - `LIKE` is case-sensitive, while `ILIKE` is case-insensitive.